 Withitness skills for those who work in power training

 Plyometric training involves the performance of skills that generate powerful muscle contractions.
-Before powerful contractions are initiated, a quick stretch of the muscle fibers involved should be performed.
+Before powerful contractions are initiated, a quick stretch of the muscle fibres involved should be performed.
 The muscle power is generated by the elasticity of the stretched muscle in its attempt to return to normal length combined with the muscle contraction of those same muscles.
 Some of the critical "withitness" elements related to plyometric training include the number of jumps and the height or depth of jumps.
 Training progressions should first utilize a level surface, then progress from low jumps to progressively higher jumps whether jumping up or down from boxes (depth jumps) or both.
 The impact of surfaces and the number of foot-strikes should be considered when monitoring and developing plyometric programs.
 Concrete surfaces provide the greatest impact; avoid performing jumps on concrete.

 The coach or trainer should establish a pre-test for lower body strength utilizing the performance of 3-6 repetitions with near maximum weight and proper technique.
-A pretest should be completed by the coach or trainer to assist in the process of determining strength readiness for participants.
+A pre-test should be completed by the coach or trainer to assist in the process of determining strength readiness for participants.
 Upper body plyometrics may be performed with medicine balls.
 "Withit" instructors begin by counting the number of throws and start the program with few repetitions, fewer sets, lighter medicine balls, and then progressively increase the intensity.

 Spacing participants is a critical issue when utilizing medicine ball throws.
 It is important to constantly observe the spacing of participants for a safe training environment.
 When coaching or instructing plyometric activities, instructors should direct their focus on proper breathing, specific technique, step-wise progressions, provide feedback related to skill performance, and motivation.
-Again do not forget the basics such as proper stance and technique.
+Again, do not forget the basics such as proper stance and technique.
 Power training professionals emphasize proper technique by providing demonstrations of the exercise, tips to improve power skills, feedback on progress, and safety warnings.

 Withitness tips for new coaches

-For those just entering the professional field of coaching or training it is typical to want to teach at all times.
+For those just entering the professional field of coaching or training, it is typical to want to teach at all times.
 A major component of effective teaching and leadership comes from one's ability to observe.
 Qualitative analysis is a key factor in recognizing inefficiencies in training technique or procedures.
-The purpose of developing the ability to perform systematic qualitative analyses of selected athletic performances and/or other human movement will validate the worth of instruction.
+The purpose of developing the ability to perform systematic qualitative analyses of selected athletic performances and/or other human movements will validate the worth of instruction.

 Through the acquisition of observational "withit" skills, the facilitator will become better able to detect and correct technique faults that may compromise performance and/or result in athlete injury.
 In addition, all professionals involved in human performance should stay current, be aware of the latest research findings pertaining to the biomechanics of selected sports.
 Remember, you do not have to teach all of the time to be successful.
-You will be surprised with the knowledge you will gain by employing well designed observations of your athletes (Hinrichs, 2006).
+You will be surprised with the knowledge you will gain by employing well-designed observations of your athletes (Hinrichs, 2006).